Alaska Hourly Paycheck Calculator

 Does Alaska deduct local income taxes from paychecks?

-No. Alaska has no state or municipal wage income tax.
+No. Alaska has no state or municipal wage or income tax.
 Your check includes federal taxes, FICA, the Alaska employee UI deduction, and any elected deductions.

 Why is there an “Alaska unemployment” line on my pay stub?